jsenv/core/docs/shared-parameters.md

 "./.dist"
 ```

 Every time a file is compiled, the compiled version of the file is written into that directory.
 Alongside with the compiled file, some metadata on the source used to generate the compiled version is written.
-These metadata are used later to know if the cache is still valid.
+These metadata are used later to know if the compiled version is still valid.